Wisconsin Maritime Museum hosts 8th annual “Subfest”

 “Wayne was my boss 53 years ago and every time I come to the maritime museum here, he is still my boss,” said Robin Onsoien.

-“During World War 2 Manitowoc shipbuilding got a contract to start building submarines, and my grandfather had been a World War 1 veteran and wanted to do something for the war and ended up getting a job at the shipyards as a carpenter, and worked on all 28 submarines that were built here,” said Hartlich
+“During World War II, Manitowoc shipbuilding got a contract to start building submarines, and my grandfather had been a World War I veteran and wanted to do something for the war and ended up getting a job at the shipyards as a carpenter, and worked on all 28 submarines that were built here,” said Hartlich.

 Wisconsin Maritime Museum engagement coordinator Lizzy Luerssen says the event shines a light on the history of Manitowoc’s submarines.